devhliu/dcmCheck/docs/latest/services/ui/index.md

   service in an extension and expose it to the core application

 > Note: These are recommended patterns, not hard and fast rules.
 Following them
-> will help reduce confusion and interoperability with the larger OHIF
+> will help reduce confusion and interoperability with the larger DCMCloud
 > community, but they're not silver bullets.
 Please speak up, create an issue,
 > if you would like to discuss new services or improvements to this pattern.

 ## Maintained Services

-Our `@ohif/viewer` project is an example of how to glue together the different parts and pieces of the OHIF Platform to create a polished and powerful product.
+Our `@dcmcloud/viewer` project is an example of how to glue together the different parts and pieces of the DCMCloud Platform to create a polished and powerful product.
 To accomplish that, we maintain several UI Services that you can use in your own project, or provide alternative implementations for:

 | Name                  | Docs                                 |
 | --------------------- | ------------------------------------ |